 If interference measurement is performed on NZP CSI-RS, a UE does not expect to be configured with more than one NZP CSI-RS resource in the associated resource set within the resource setting for channel measurement.
 The UE configured with the higher layer parameter nzp-CSI-RS-ResourcesForInterference may expect no more than 18 NZP CSI-RS ports configured in a NZP CSI-RS resource set.

-For CSI measurement(s), a UE assumes:
+For CSI measurement(s) other than L1-SINR, a UE assumes:

 - each NZP CSI-RS port configured for interference measurement corresponds to an interference transmission layer.